patrykferenc/tankcell/README.md

 ### Assets

-Are assets except for buttons are original and you are free to use them for non-commercial projects.
+Are assets except for buttons are original, and you are free to use them for non-commercial projects.
 Button textures are provided by amazing https://kenney.nl/assets.